 IPR Enforcement: Enforcement of IPR takes place generally at the emirate-level.
-However, more effective coordinated cooperation is required with the different emirates and customs to control the transshipment of counterfeit goods.
-In Dubai, for example, the Dubai Police, Dubai Customs, and the Dubai Department of Economic Development share the power to search for and seize counterfeit products.
-Dubai Customs has authority to do so at the emirate’s borders and in free trade zones, while Dubai Police and DED authority only applies to in market and non-free trade zone areas.
+However, more effective coordinated cooperation is required with the different emirates and customs to control the transshipment of counterfeit goods, especially in the Free Trade Zones in the UAE.
+In Dubai, for example, the Dubai Police, Dubai Customs, and the Dubai Department of Economic Development (DED) share the power to search for and seize counterfeit products.
+Dubai Customs has authority to do so at the emirate’s borders and in free trade zones, while Dubai Police’s and DED’s authority only applies to in- market and non-free trade zone areas.
 Each emirate works with individual stakeholders regarding counterfeits of its brands, and the government publicly reports only the largest seizures of counterfeit goods.
 A 2014 law combating commercial fraud strengthened the UAE’s legal framework for IPR protection and enforcement, but inconsistent implementation of the law has heightened concerns about whether or not an adequate distinction has been made between defective or substandard goods (which may be returned to their point of origin) and counterfeit goods (which must be destroyed to prevent resale).

-Pharmaceutical Products: Regarding pharmaceutical products, in April 2017, UAE officials allowed domestic manufacture of generic versions of pharmaceutical products still under patent protection in the United States.
+Pharmaceutical Products: Starting in April 2017, UAE officials allowed domestic manufacture of generic versions of pharmaceutical products still under patent protection in the United States.
 The UAE claimed that measures providing exclusive marketing rights for pharmaceutical products in the UAE based on country of origin patent protection – the Decree 404 system – were no longer valid.
-The Decree 404 system provides important IP protection for innovative products that is not available through other mechanisms in the UAE’s intellectual property and regulatory systems.
-It is also unclear whether the UAE intends to continue to recognize patents granted by the regional GCC Patent Office which is in Riyadh, Saudi Arabia.
-These actions demonstrate a lack of predictability and transparency in the patent system that has created a sense of instability and confusion amongst stakeholders, including [or especially] in the innovative pharmaceutical industry.
+The Decree 404 system provided important IP protection for innovative products that is not available through other mechanisms in the UAE’s intellectual property and regulatory systems.
+This action demonstrated a lack of predictability and transparency in how regulatory data or clinical trial data is protected in UAE.
+The result of this ongoing concern has been a sense of instability and confusion amongst stakeholders, including U.S. and foreign firms across innovative and generic pharmaceutical industries.